1:1 Physician Coaching

 How to Get Started

-After our call, assuming we’re a good fit, I’ll send you a link to sign up.
+Assuming we’re a good fit, which is most of the time if you have perused my website or listened to my podcast, I’ll send you a link to sign up.
 We can usually get your coaching started within two weeks.

 FAQs: Logistics